 Illyrians were a group of Indo-European tribes inhabiting the western Balkans since time immemorial.
-They first appear in the historical records of the 4th century BC, but there is no consensus on how long before that they were present in the Balkans.
+Their name is first mentioned around the 4th century BC, but there is no consensus on how long before that they were present in the Balkans.
 Some scholars consider Illyrians as an autochthonous population, the others as the Bronze age immigrants.
-It is also possible that the ancient Greeks had named them after the city of Troy (Ilion), which fell in the second millennium BC.
+It is possible that the ancient Greeks named the city of Troy (Ilion) after them, and Troy had fallen in the second millennium BC.

 Greeks described Illyrians as tall and strong warriors and dreadful pirates.
 This reputation of the sea-raiders and pirates had existed since the first records.
 Illyrians invented fast ships – liburna and lembus and used them to raid cities and islands across the Adriatic and Mediterranean for centuries.
 In the end, it was the Romans who managed to subdue them.

 Labiatae – the last of the Illyrians

 At the time of the Roman conquest, one of the most important Illyrian tribes was the tribe of Labeatans.
 They occupied the territory around the lake Skadar, today northern Albania, and southern Montenegro.
 Ancient writers call this lake Labeatis.

 Labeatans minted their coins.
 The coin of their capital city, Skodra (Skodrinon) depicts a typical lembus warship.
 It had no sails and it could take up to 50 men.
 Its shape resembles a sea serpent, while an actual sea serpent lies underneath it.

 The demise of the Labateans was carefully recorded by Roman historians.
 We know the names of the important figures of the last ruling dynasties, and we have records of the numerous battles.
 But their origin remains a mystery.
 Without a clear historical record, we can only guess who the Labeatans were.

 Labiatae – people of the Labeatis lake

 There is an obvious connection between the hydronym Labeatis and the Labiatae tribe.
-The question is only which came first.
-Many ancient tribes were named after some geographical feature, be it a river, mountain, or forest.
-But even the opposite can be true.
+The question is which came first.
+Many ancient tribes were named after a geographical feature, such as a river, mountain, or forest; but even the opposite can be true.